Turtling (sailing): Definition and prevention

 Prevention and delay of turtling in dinghies is the highest priority—turtling can be catastrophic in consequences—but it depends on skill, ability and athleticism, which vary greatly.
 As John Rousmaniere wrote: Testing confirms the Royal Yachting Association's conclusion that "a decisive way to address entrapment is to immediately right the boat by putting weight on the centerboard", daggerboard, (or bilgeboard in a scow).
 His 2012 report advises that "US Sailing and other organizations should consider establishing this as doctrine."
 Thus, reliance on boat handling and seamanship may be misplaced.

-Sealing masts and attaching flotation are effective preventatives for turtling of dinghys, but not widely utilized.
+Sealing masts and attaching flotation are effective preventatives for turtling of dinghies, but not widely utilized.
 More certain preventatives for this includes various forms of flotation added to the tip of the mast or top of the mainsail.
 These include floats (e.g., one that looks like a streamlined blimp used on Hobie 16s) or a "sail patch"—a sleeve with built in flotation that fits over the top of the sail, available for example as option on the Wayfarer (dinghy) Mark IV.
 Another alternative is to seal the mast, thereby increasing its buoyancy.

 As an emergency palliative, putting flotation (i.e., a spare life vest or other personal flotation device), onto the end of the mast straight away after a capsize and without delay, can forestall a turtle.
 Conversely, climbing onto the side of a knocked down boat can increase the likelihood of turtling, as it moves weight higher over the center of gravity, may also increase windage, and thus can effectively drive the mast downward.

 Several devices have been patented to prevent turtling.
 Capsizing is particularly troublesome for catamarans and trimarans, which are especially hard to right.

 The use of a trapeze, harness, jackline or other tether can cause injury or death due to entrapment if a boat turtles.